 Open the valve cap and then press the center pin to deflate your board.
 To speed up the process, you can use an electric paddle board pump or a manual pump placed in deflating mode.

+When you get home, store your board in a dry and tempered environment.
 If you plan to store it for a long period of time, carefully inspect it to make sure it’s completely dry and dirt free so that it stays in great shape, waiting for its next trip.

 Starting a new sport can be challenging, but at Maddle, we believe that anyone can enjoy paddleboarding.
 That’s why we’re here to help you and answer any question that you might have so that you have the best experience possible.
 We’re happy to have you on board!